• Skip to primary navigation

 Coconut Curry Recipe for Kids

-My kids love this vegetable coconut curry so much!
+This vegetable Coconut Curry Recipe for Kids is on regular rotation in our house!
+This is a great curry recipe for kids (even picky eaters) also because the ample veggies blend smoothly and unobtrusively into the sauce.
 The mild and creamy coconut flavor compliments the vibrance of the curry seasoning perfectly.
-This is a great curry recipe for kids (even picky eaters) also because the ample veggies blend smoothly and unobtrusively into the sauce.
 And, like all of our recipes, this coconut curry takes 28 minutes or less to cook!

 spoon scooping up coconut curry in green bowl

 What inspired me to make this coconut curry was having chili the other day!
-I don't know about you, but as we get deeper into Fall, I find myself craving warm, belly-filling dishes.
+I don’t know about you, as the weather gets colder, I find myself craving warm, belly-filling dishes.
 So, the other day I made our delicious, veggie loaded non-spicy vegetarian chili over rice.
-It was such a hit with the kids, and fit the cozy Fall vibes so perfectly that it has me wanting more saucy, warm, filling dishes...and not the kind that rely on heavy meats for flavor.
+It was such a hit with the kids, and fit the cozy cold weather vibes so perfectly that it has me wanting more saucy, warm, filling dishes…and not the kind that rely on heavy meats for flavor.

 bowl of coconut curry over rice with crispy onions on top